 You can override the order using the two check boxes at the bottom:

 ▪Order term base hits primarily by rank and metadata check box: Sorts term base suggestions according to the ranking of the term bases in the project, and also by the descriptive details of the term base entries (client, domain, subject).
 If you do not check this check box: Suggestions are sorted by the source position first, then by the ranking of the term bases - or alphabetically first, and then by the ranking of the term bases.
 To view and check the ranking of term bases: In Project home, choose Term bases, and check the numbers there.

 When memoQ ranks the term base suggestions, it gives a score to each suggestion.
 If a suggestions has more descriptive details in common with the project than another, it gets a higher score.
 If two suggestions have the same number of details in common, memoQ will check how important these details are.
 If a term base suggestion has more important details that match the project, it gets a higher score.
 The order of importance is this, from the most important to the least important detail: Project name, client name, subject, and domain.

 Example: if there are two term base hits for the same source expression, where the first one matches the client name, and the second one matches the subject, the winner is the first one because the client name is more important.

-•Show term base hits with empty target: Check this option to show term base hits if there is no target equivalent of the term for the given target language, only for other languages.
+▪Show term base hits with empty target: If this is checked, memoQ will show term base suggestions even if there is no translation for the term in the current target language, but there are translations in other languages.

 memoQ application menu: Options > Options > Appearance > Lookup results where you can change the hit list order.